da5nsy/Small-Sphere/README.md

 # Small-Sphere
-Code for the small sphere
+Code and data for the small sphere

 Current status:
 1. Pulling together all the random bits from all over my computer and putting them in one place.